-- Administration recommends that Council give first reading of Bylaw 1607/22 to allow for Resource Extraction amendments to Land Use Bylaw 1385/17. - 2.
-Administration recommends that Council give first reading of Bylaw 1608/22 to allow for the repeal of the Calahoo-Villeneuve Sand and Gravel Extraction Area Structure Plan Bylaw 922/01. - 3.
-Administration recommends that a public communications plan related to the implementation of Resource Extraction Regulatory Review recommendations be brought forward at the time that Bylaw 1607/22 and Bylaw 1608/22 are presented for consideration of third reading. - 4.
-Presuming Council approval of bylaw amendments, Administration proposes to implement the remaining recommendations of the Resource Extraction Regulatory Review by September 30, 2023
+Administration recommends that Council give second and third readings of Bylaw 1607/22 to allow for Resource Extraction amendments to Land Use Bylaw 1385/17.
+Administration also recommends that Council give second and third readings of Bylaw 1608/22 to allow for the repeal of the Calahoo-Villeneuve Sand and Gravel Extraction Area Structure Plan Bylaw 922/01.
+Further, Administration recommends approval of the attached Public Communications Plan.